TortugaResearch/Tortuga.Anchor/Tortuga.Anchor/DocumentationDocNet/ChangeTracking.md

 To fully take advantage of these capabilities, the following rules must be followed:

 * All tracked properties are managed (i.e. they use the `Get`/`Set` helper methods).
-* All tracked model properties are subclasses of `ChangeTrackingModelBase`
+* All tracked model properties are subclasses of `ChangeTrackingModelBase` or `EditableObjectModelBase`
-* All tracked collection properties are subclasses of `ChangeTrackingModelCollection`
+* All tracked collection properties are subclasses of `ChangeTrackingModelCollection` or `EditableObjectModelCollection`
 * There are no circular graphs among tracked properties.
 This means that if A is the child of B, then B can't also be the child of A.

 ## IChangeTracking